Author, Jeremy Hoolihan, Account Executive, Rancho Mesa Insurance Services, Inc.

 Ten Red Flags

-The top ten red flags employers can look for on a possible fraudulent claims is when the claimant:
+The top ten red flags employers can look for on a possible fraudulent claims are: When the claimant;

-Contact me to learn strategies for combating fraudulent claims both before it is reported, and after.
+Contact me to learn strategies for combating fraudulent claims before and after it is reported.